 The Benefit of Setting up a Business Entity

-If you set up a business entity such as a sole proprietorship, or better, a limited liability company, you can deduct legitimate business expenses to minimize your tax bill.
+If you set up a business entity such as a sole proprietorship, you can deduct legitimate business expenses to minimize your tax bill.
 You can also use the deductions to minimize your profit and lessen your self-employment tax burden.